mouseless/json-concepts/spec/08-references/03-nested-references.md

 ## Recursion

-A reference is allowed to includes itself to create a recursive definition.
+A reference is allowed to include itself to create a recursive definition.
 Below is an example;

 `CONCEPTS: tree.concepts.json`